picturamundi/www-andrewszobody/README.md

 ## Understanding the files you’ll need to edit

-At the bare minimum, every website is at least a single HTML file.
+At the bare minimum, every website is at least a single HTML file, usually called `index.html`.
 This is a plain text file with content formatted using opening and closing tags:

 ```html
 <h1>Here is a heading</h1>